-Life seems to stop: there's a pervading feeling of numbness and disconnection or inability to really connect with others or their own children.
-They watch people laughing and wonder why they don't feel the same joy.
-Sometimes they act to pretend it's there but it never quite feels real to them.
-Their body doesn't get a look in, it's almost like it's not there with them.
-Emotional responses are buried and suppressed.
-Life is lived from the mind, intellectualising every move.
+We often only examine our internal landscape when we can't take any more.
+It's usually when we're desperate, feeling like nothing has helped.
+We can shut down (flight) - fleeing from ourselves and avoiding our own emotions.
+This can make life seem to stop, with a pervading feeling of numbness and disconnection, or an inability to really connect with others or even our own children.
+We watch people laughing and wonder why we don't feel the same joy.
+Sometimes we act to pretend it's there, but it never quite feels real to us.
+Our body doesn't seem to be with us, and our emotional responses are buried and suppressed.
+We live life from our minds, intellectualizing every move.

 Explosion (fight) - Fighting themselves, internally battling, polarising

-Life gets unpredictable: it starts to feel like a series of blows to the stomach.
+On the other hand, we can explode (fight) - fighting ourselves and internally battling, polarizing.
+Life can become unpredictable, feeling like a series of blows to the stomach.
 It's one thing after the other, a loss, a failure, an insurmountable challenge, a stuckness that won't shift.
 There's an inability to cope with what feels like a mountain of stuff.
-There's a feeling of needing change but not knowing how to get it.
+We feel like we need change but don't know how to get it.
 Emotional responses are usually outbursts that then create further explosions leading to illness.

-There is always an emotional component held in physical patterns of the body.
-By bringing clients into a space where they are able to see, feel, touch emotions which have been inaccessible to them, they are able to regain a lost sense of connection with their emotional world.
-By bringing in the feelings, which are often fear, grief, sadness, anger, etc, a new relationship can be established.
+There is always an emotional component held in the physical patterns of the body.
+Through somatic therapy, clients are brought into a space where they can feel and connect with previously inaccessible emotions, allowing them to regain a lost sense of connection with their emotional world.
+By bringing in the emotions, which may include fear, grief, sadness, anger, and more, a new relationship can be established with them.

-Rather than wishing their sense of hopelessness away, a client becomes aware of how they relate to hopelessness - maybe they hold it tight and bring it in every time they get a tough challenge to do at work, maybe it relates to something a teacher told them when they were young - we can't make the feeling of hopelessness disappear - it's just a feeling, but when we change our relationship with it, that's when it becomes a super power.
-Hopelessness can therefore be a pathway to other feelings such as hope, self belief and empowerment.
+Rather than trying to wish away feelings of hopelessness, for example, somatic therapy allows clients to become aware of how they relate to the feeling.
+They may hold it tight and bring it in every time they face a tough challenge at work, or it may relate to something a teacher told them when they were young.
+The feeling of hopelessness cannot simply disappear, but changing one's relationship with it can transform it into a superpower.
+Through this shift, hopelessness can become a pathway to other feelings such as hope, self-belief, and empowerment.